HashNuke/release-checklist/README.md

 * Navigation links
 * Anything that depends on SMS (Reset password, 2FA, etc)
 * Cross-browser tests
-* Check if unicode is used properly.
-Not like this’
+* Lookout for weird characters in views and check if unicode is used properly

 ## Debugging
 * Build reports/pages/scripts to be able to debug quickly